 What is an Agile Sprint?
 In agile methodology, a sprint is a period (e.g., 14 days) in which an agreed-upon...

-In the scrum methodology for agile, sprint goals are clear objectives set before the beginning of a sprint.
-They are...
+What is a Sprint Goal?
+In the scrum methodology for agile, sprint goals are clear objectives set before the beginning...

-A daily standup is a quick session where each member of the team shares what they accomplished yesterday, what they’ll...
+What is a Standup?
+A daily standup is a quick session where each member of the team shares what they...